chinmayshah99/grapho/README.rst

-Grapho is yet another Graph Library, written in Python with the idea of being able to Grapho is compatible with: __Python 3.5-3.7__.
+Grapho is yet another Graph Library, written in Python with the idea of being able to represent Grapho is compatible with: Python 3.5-3.7.

 * Free software: MIT license
 * Documentation: https://grapho.readthedocs.io.